 “In the city of Philadelphia many years ago, a little girl named Hattie May Wiatt came to a small Sunday School and asked if she might attend.
 They regretfully explained to her that they were completely crowded out and that there was no room.
 Some time later Hattie became seriously ill and soon slipped away from this earth to be with Jesus.
 Under her pillow was found an old, torn pocketbook.
 Inside was a scrap of paper in which she had wrapped fifty-seven pennies.
 On the paper, scrawled in a childish hand, were these words: “To help build the church a little bigger so that more children can go there to Sunday school.”
-Hattie May was only a little child and so didn’t have much that she could give to Jesus, but she had saved fifty-seven shining coppers to help enlarge a Sunday school that could not let her in.
+Hattie May was only a little child, and so she didn’t have much that she could give to Jesus, but she had saved fifty-seven shining coppers to help enlarge a Sunday school that could not let her in.
 The pastor, deeply touched, told his congregation what the little child had done.
 The newspapers repeated the story, and soon from far and wide gifts began to come in to build a bigger auditorium.
 That contribution of fifty-seven sacrificial pennies, given in love for Jesus, grew until the fund reached the sum of $250,000.
 As a result, in Philadelphia there is now a great church, seating over 3000 people, with plenty of room for little children who want to attend Sunday school.”
 (Our Daily Bread devotional)

 We will soon see how that touching story relates to the passage of Scripture we are now studying: John 6:1-15.